Oliver Jones (The Bold and the Beautiful): Storylines

 Steffy's tribute to Brooke reveals Oliver and Brooke's mistaken hook up and Hope's eyes widen in embarrassment and terror as Ridge tries to calm down and stop the media and camera flashes from going out of control.
-She sees the guilty look on Brooke's face and Oliver's and is shocked when she realizes it's true.
-Hope who still is a virgin comes close to having a nervous breakdown as she constantly imagines her mother and boyfriend having sexual intercourse over and over again in her mind.
-Also what angered her was that he would think she'd be so freaky enough to want her first time to be in public being banged up against a wall.
-She was a romantic and had a romantic soul and thought he understood that about her and she'd want it to be special with roses, soft music and candlelight, not with loud obnoxious music and lights flashing everywhere.
-That she felt she couldn't forgive him for and it was a sign to her that he really didn't know her.
+She sees the guilty look on Brooke's face and Oliver's and realizes it's true.
+Hope comes close to having a nervous breakdown as she constantly imagines her mother and boyfriend having sexual intercourse over and over again.
 According to Oliver, the music and lights disoriented him and he heard her say the words "I'm ready."
 And she told him she'd say that when she wanted to have that moment.
 And when he heard her mom say it to him and he was dressed up like her dad he had no idea it was Brooke since the four of them were dressed alike.
 She tells him it doesn't matter.
 He should have known by her eye color and by her personality.
 He tells her he just loved her so much and wanted her so bad and that that's how he loved her.
 If she wanted him to love her anywhere then he'd love her there.
 It still didn't faze Hope who was disappointed with him and she tells him, "You just wanted to get laid."
-Several times she tries to forgive him but is unable to do so since Brooke raised her to have a moralistic mindset as opposed to the loose carefree mindset her mother has.
-Hope was raised in a conservative manner while her mother exhibits more of a liberal mentality.
+Several times she tries to forgive him but is unable to do so.

 Despite having singer and former American Idol contestant Jason Castro serenade her with a love song in order to win her back, Hope tells Oliver that it's over between them and gives him the necklace he gave her.
-Oliver is crushed and heartbroken.